FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

 #### Keyword `exists`

-The `exists` keyword plays a pivotal role in defining the optionality of NeXus concepts `attribute`, `field`, `link`, and `group`.
+The `exists` keyword plays a pivotal role in defining the optionality of NeXus concepts. e.g., `group`, `field`.
 It provides crucial insights for the expected presence or absence of these concepts within the NeXus data structure when implementing the NeXus definitions in NeXus files.
 By default, all the concepts of a base class are optional, while in an application definition, all concepts are required.

 Currently, the accepted values for the `exists` keyword encompass: